Department of Mathematical Sciences

 -

-Finite dimensional semisimple Lie algebras, tensor product
+Description: Finite dimensional semisimple Lie algebras, tensor product

 decomposition of irreducible modules, representation theory of